bancaditalia/secp256k1-frost/src/modules/frost/README.md

 # FROST: Flexible Round-Optimized Schnorr Threshold Signatures

-This module implements a threshold signature scheme based on the FROST protocol.
+This module implements the threshold signature scheme FROST, standardized by the IETF as [RFC-9591](https://doi.org/10.17487/RFC9591).

-FROST has been originally designed in 2020 by Chelsea Komlo and Ian Goldberg, who presented it at the 2020 International Conference on Selected Areas in Cryptography.
+Originally designed in 2020 by Chelsea Komlo and Ian Goldberg, FROST was first presented at the International Conference on Selected Areas in Cryptography:

 > C. Komlo and I. Goldberg, "FROST: Flexible Round-Optimized Schnorr Threshold Signatures".
 > International Conference on Selected Areas in Cryptography, 2020, Springer.